ingonyama-zk/icicle/README.md

 ICICLE is a versatile cryptographic acceleration library with support for multiple platforms.
 This guide will help you get started with ICICLE in C++, Rust, and Go.

 > [!NOTE]
-> Developers: We highly recommend reading our [documentation](https://dev.ingonyama.com/) for a comprehensive understanding of ICICLE’s capabilities.
+> Developers: We highly recommend reading our [documentation](https://dev.ingonyama.com/) for a comprehensive explanation of ICICLE’s capabilities.

 > [!TIP]
-> Try out ICICLE by running some [examples](https://github.com/ingonyama-zk/icicle/tree/yshekel/V3/examples) available in C++, Rust, and Go bindings.
+> Try out ICICLE by running some [examples] available in C++, Rust, and Go bindings.
 Check out our install-and-use examples in [C++](https://github.com/ingonyama-zk/icicle/tree/yshekel/V3/examples/c%2B%2B/install-and-use-icicle), [Rust](https://github.com/ingonyama-zk/icicle/tree/yshekel/V3/examples/rust/install-and-use-icicle) and [Go](TODO)

 ### Prerequisites